 Fig. 1.
-A graph demonstrating the size of the global green economy (Source: FTSE Russell) growing alongside the number of climatewashing cases between 2016-2021 (Source: Climate Social Science Network).
-These do not reflect figures for 2022 and 2023 which, from a review of the overall literature, suggests a continuation of this upward trend.
+A graph demonstrating the size of the global green economy (Source: FTSE Russell) growing alongside the number of climate-washing cases between 2016-2021 (Source: Climate Social Science Network).
+While these do not reflect figures for 2022 and 2023, the 2023 Global Trends in Climate Change Litigation report recognizes an increase in climate-washing cases filed between 2022-2023, predominately against corporations, suggesting a continuation of this upward trend.